 Cloud incident response vs. traditional incident response

-Another difference is that many of the security tools and controls teams rely on within on-premises data centers are not always be the best fit for cloud environments.
-Some won't be compatible, for example, or have implementation or performance challenges.
-Other tools may not be attuned to cloud API calls and cloud working models to contextually detect attacks and intrusion indicators.
+Another difference is that many of the security tools and controls teams rely on within on-premises data centers are not always the best fit for cloud environments.
+Some aren't compatible, for example, or have implementation or performance challenges.
+Other tools might not be attuned to cloud API calls and cloud working models to contextually detect attacks and intrusion indicators.

 A third difference is that the entire cloud fabric is software-based.
 This means more emphasis is placed on using cloud-native services as guardrails and critical elements of the incident response workflow -- for example, focusing primarily on automation and orchestration.
 Finally, new costs can arise with cloud log and event generation, as well as cloud security services.

 The benefits of building a cloud incident response function are many, especially as growth in cloud deployments continues.
-The worst time to figure out how to respond to an incident, after all, is during an incident, so preparation is key.
+The worst time to figure out how to respond to an incident is during an incident, so preparation is key.
 Having a sound cloud incident response strategy in place ensures teams can quickly and effectively respond to security incidents, which, in turn, means the following:

-- reducing damage from incidents such as data breaches; and
+- Reducing damage from incidents, such as data breaches.

 The top challenges of cloud incident response include the following:

-- lack of familiarity with cloud-specific events, such as API calls and information to analyze and process; and
+- Lack of familiarity with cloud-specific events, such as API calls and information to analyze and process.

 Cloud incident response framework